lirrensi/legion-think/README.md

     -- Creative (unorthodox, reframing, or systems-level thinkers)
 - Diversify expert pool across thinking styles (e.g., analytical, intuitive, systems-based), value frameworks (e.g., utilitarian, rights-based, virtue ethics), and time orientations (short vs. long-term).
 - Ensure complementarity and balance.
 No redundant roles or mirror-worldviews.

-- Format:
+- Define experts as:
-    -- Name and Role (e.g., “Dr. Kira Voss — Systems Economist”) -- Background (academic, field, ideological bias or known stance) -- Reasoning Approach and Values (how they analyze and what they prioritize)
+    -- Name and Role (like “Kira — Systems Economist”) -- Reasoning Approach and Values (academic, field, ideological bias or known stance, how they analyze and what they prioritize)

 ## Step 3: Independent Answers
 Each expert: